Greatness-2003/automations-workflows-project/README.md

 * In order to train the naives bayes model, a random subset (600) of the comments were selected and manually labeled as positive, negative, or neutral.
 These labels are stored in another json [file](data/sentiment_labels.json) called `sentiment_labels`.
 * Evaluated the model's performance using metrics such as accuracy, precision, recall, and F1 score.
 * TextBlob and the trained naive bayes model are then run on the unlabeled comments to predict sentiments.
+* If the user's preprocessed comments (`unlabeled_comments.json`) do not exist, then the program would run prediction on the remaining 700 comments that weren't labeled.

 ***NB: The random seed is set so that the same comments (whose labels are already stored) are retreived for training every time the class is run.
 If the user changes this value, or the number of comments to subset is changed, then they would have to do the manual labeling themselves.***